 Rayners Lane 3 Thame United 3 (after extra time).
 Thame won 5-4 on penalties (Saturday 29th January 2011) Hellenic League Supplementary Cup Round Two (att: 34)

-I was on night shift for the week at work so I looked for somewhere quite local where I hadn't previously watched a game.
-After I made enquiries as to the kick off time, I got the good news that the game would start at 1.45pm, to allow for the possibility of extra time and the lack of floodlights.
+I was on night shift for the week at work, so I looked for somewhere quite local where I hadn't previously watched a game.
+After I made enquiries as to kick-off time, I got the good news that the game would start at 1.45pm, to allow for the possibility of extra time and the lack of floodlights.

-I reasoned that this would allow me to get to the second half of Harrow Borough v Margate, which was only a fifteen minutes walk away.
+I reasoned that this would allow me to get to the second half of Harrow Borough v Margate, which was only a fifteen-minute walk away.

-I was soon at the ground and found my way into the clubhouse which was normally for members only.
-A very welcoming barman told me that I'd get the programmes outside and I'd be hunted down as it also acted as the ground admission.
+I soon arrived at the ground and found my way into the clubhouse, which was normally for members only.
+A very welcoming barman told me that I'd get the programmes outside, and I'd be hunted down as it also acted as the ground admission.

 I watched some of the Everton v Chelsea FA Cup tie in the excellent room with a very reasonable pint of Reverend James as company.